casoon/dragonfly-docs/docs/storybook/embedding.md

   style="border: 1px solid #ddd; border-radius: 4px;"
 ></iframe>

-## Responsivität und Größenanpassung

-Bei der Einbettung von Stories ist es wichtig, die Responsivität zu berücksichtigen:
+## Responsiveness and Size Adjustment

+When embedding stories, it's important to consider responsiveness:

-- Verwenden Sie relative Breiten (`width="100%"`) für das iframe
+- Use relative widths (`width="100%"`) for the iframe
-- Passen Sie die Höhe je nach Inhalt an
-- Berücksichtigen Sie das Verhalten auf mobilen Geräten
+- Adjust the height according to the content
+- Consider behavior on mobile devices

 ## Best Practices

-- **Kombinieren Sie Code und Story**: Zeigen Sie den Code zusammen mit der eingebetteten Story, um den Kontext zu verdeutlichen
-- **Minimieren Sie die Anzahl**: Betten Sie nur relevante Stories ein, zu viele eingebetteten iframes können die Ladezeit verlangsamen
-- **Bieten Sie Alternativen**: Fügen Sie immer einen Link zur vollständigen Storybook-Ansicht hinzu für Benutzer, die mehr Interaktivität wünschen
-- **Testen Sie auf verschiedenen Geräten**: Stellen Sie sicher, dass Ihre eingebetteten Stories auf verschiedenen Bildschirmgrößen gut aussehen
+- **Combine code and story**: Show the code along with the embedded story to clarify context
+- **Minimize the number**: Embed only relevant stories, too many embedded iframes can slow down loading time
+- **Provide alternatives**: Always add a link to the full Storybook view for users who want more interactivity
+- **Test on different devices**: Make sure your embedded stories look good on different screen sizes

-## Fehlerbehebung
+## Troubleshooting

-### Story wird nicht geladen
+### Story Not Loading

-- Überprüfen Sie die Story-ID
-- Stellen Sie sicher, dass Storybook öffentlich zugänglich ist
+- Check the story ID
+- Make sure Storybook is publicly accessible
-- Prüfen Sie, ob Content Security Policies (CSP) die Einbettung blockieren
+- Check if Content Security Policies (CSP) are blocking the embedding

+### Layout Issues

+- Adjust the height of the iframe to match the content
+- Use responsive design principles for embedding

-### Layoutprobleme
+### Performance Considerations

-- Passen Sie die Höhe des iframes an den Inhalt an
-- Verwenden Sie CSS, um Overflow-Probleme zu beheben
-- Berücksichtigen Sie das Thema der VitePress-Dokumentation (dunkel/hell)
+- Limit the number of embedded stories per page
+- Consider using lazy loading for iframes
+- Optimize the embedded Storybook build